adessoSE/Seed-Test/README.md

 1. **Download the Release:**

    - Go to the [releases page](https://github.com/adessoSE/Seed-Test/releases) of Seed on GitHub.
-   - Download the `docker compose.yml` file from the assets for the specific release you want.
+   - Download the `docker-compose.yml` file from the assets for the specific release you want.

 2. **Navigate and Execute:**

    - Open a terminal.
-   - Navigate to the directory where you placed the `docker compose.yml` file using the `cd` command.
+   - Navigate to the directory where you placed the `docker-compose.yml` file using the `cd` command.
 For instance:
      ```
      cd C:/seed-test
      ```